How to Read Seafood Labels and Avoid Imported Shrimp

 When it comes to shopping for shrimp, especially during an international pandemic, it is now more important than ever to be sure that you are purchasing wild-caught American shrimp.

 However, due to the actions of various non-U.S. shrimp production companies, this process can be made more difficult than it sounds.
-As Wild American Shrimp has discussed in the past in a previous blog post, producers of foreign shrimp can employ often deceitful tactics in attempts to trick Americans into purchasing and consuming foreign and potentially farm-raised shrimp often tainted with chemicals and antibiotics that are banned in the U.S.
+As Wild American Shrimp has discussed in a previous blog post, producers of foreign shrimp can employ often deceitful tactics in attempts to trick Americans into purchasing and consuming foreign and potentially farm-raised shrimp often tainted with chemicals and antibiotics that are banned in the U.S.

 In some instances, producers of foreign shrimp will attempt to hide or minimize the foreign or farm-raised nature of their product in the hope that the casual shrimp purchaser simply won’t notice or care that they’re purchasing foreign and/or farm-raised shrimp over wild-caught, American shrimp.
 Sometimes they even put American-sounding brand names to mislead the consumer.